White-browed shrike-babbler: Description

 The white-browed shrike-babbler is sexually dimorphic.
 There are many variations between the populations and some are more distinctive than others but they may not be easy to diagnose in the field.
 In general appearance it is very similar to the Himalayan shrike-babbler but all subspecies with the exception of validirostris have the tertials of males partly coloured rufous and partly fulvous.

 The common name commemorates Edward Blyth (1810–1873), who published the description and notes based on Samuel Tickell's specimen.
 It was earlier called Tickell's shrike-Tit.

 Taxonomy

-The species was described by Edward Blyth who credited the name to collector Captain Samuel Tickell.
+The species Pteruthius aeralatus was described by Edward Blyth who credited the name to collector Captain Samuel Tickell.
 This and several other species were later lumped together as subspecies of Pteruthius flaviscapis.
-In 2008, a molecular phylogenetic study resulted in the separation of species within the flaviscapis group with a large number split by application of the phylogenetic species concept and these were reorganized with a smaller number of species resulting in the following subspecies being included within white-browed shrike-babbler.
+In 2008, a molecular phylogenetic study resulted in splitting the flaviscapis group into nine species by application of the phylogenetic species concept and these were subsequently reorganized into four species using the biological species concept, with three of these being lumped into the species currently recognised as the white-browed shrike-babbler.